 - A commitment to, and interest in, advancing the profession of health informatics through relevant work and/or academic activity

-To apply visit the ACHI website.
+To apply and for more information visit the AIDH website.

-The AHIFP is supported by
+The FbT is supported by